alextoritsin/CS50_project/README.md

 main controller files: `models.py` with database tables, `views.py` with route functions, `forms.py` with classes for specific forms and `__init__.py` as an executable module.

+**Static** folder contains JavaScript code and CSS files, to supplement Boostrap classes.

+Besides IEX Cloud service, this application implemented with free financial libraries: [yfinance](https://pypi.org/project/yfinance/) and [okama](https://github.com/mbk-dev/okama), so sometimes it may have some connection problems.